snabbco/snabb/src/program/l2vpn/README.md

 `l2vpn` application.
 This is further discussed [below](#sub-interfaces).

-Packets whose Ethertype field does not match that of the configured encapsulation, are silently dropped unless the ["native VLAN"](#native-vlan) feature is enabled.
+Packets whose Ethertype field do not match that of the configured encapsulation, are silently dropped unless the ["native VLAN"](#native-vlan) feature is enabled.